Kristianmarku/Kristianmarku/README.md

 - 👋 Hi, I’m @Kristianmarku
-- 👀 I’m interested in Website Developing.
-(Laravel PHP & Livewire, Bootstrap, CSS, HTML, JavaScript, Java, MySQL Database)
+- 👀 Interested in Software Engineering
-- 💞️ I’m looking to collaborate on open source projects mostly on Web Developement.
+- 💞️ I’m looking to collaborate on open source projects mostly on Website Development.
 - 📫 You can reach me by instagram, or whatsapp.
   @kiciedits, +383 49 240 962